We have some windfall profit time outbreaks in there, but we're going to make the most of it here.

-I'm gonna speak fast.
+I'm going to speak fast.

-Rush Limbaugh, EIB network.
+Rush Limbaugh, EIB Network.

 I'll be off tomorrow.